2000 in British music charts: Dance acts

 Dance acts received massive success throughout the year, and represented 37% of the total singles sales of the year, making it the most popular genre of the year.
 Sash! scored a fifth No. 2 hit, making him the act with the most No. 2 hits in the UK without ever having made #1.
 The most successful track was probably "Toca's Miracle" by Fragma.
 Fusing their own track "Toca Me", with Coco's "I Need a Miracle", they created one of the few No. 1 singles in the year to spend more than one week at the summit.

 Many acts who were very successful in 1999 continued successfully through 2000, but their success dropped slightly.
-ATB who topped the chart the previous year followed up with a Top 5 hit, however they had hit the Top 3 in between this release and their No. 1, "9 p.m.
+ATB who topped the chart the previous year followed up with a Top 5 hit, however he had hit the Top 3 in between this release and his No. 1, "9 p.m.
 (Till I Come)".
 The Vengaboys only made No. 9 with their second album release and after scoring 1 Top 5, 1 Top 10 and 1 Top 20 hit, they charted once more in February of the following year before leaving the music industry.
 Eiffel 65 hit No. 3 with "Move Your Body", freeing them from one-hit wonder status.
 Their album Europop hit No. 12 and became a moderate success worldwide.
 "Blue (Da Ba Dee)" finally left the charts very early in the year, completing its millionth sale in the early parts of the year also.
 Notable for their most successful single in their career until 2013, Daft Punk hit No. 2 with "One More Time", a release from their second album Discovery.

 There were some number-one songs from Black Legend, Chicane, Fragma, Madison Avenue, Modjo, Oxide & Neutrino, Sonique, Spiller and a lot of other successful singles from the likes of Artful Dodger, DJ Luck & MC Neat, Darude, Bomfunk MC's, Zombie Nation, Hi-Gate, York, Paul Van Dyk, Moloko, Sweet Female Attitude, Bob Sinclar, Des Mitchell, Alice Deejay, Rank 1, Watergate, Southside Spinners, B-15 Project, Aurora, Lonyo, Architechs, Public Domain, Joey Negro, Storm, Delerium, Element Four, Fatboy Slim, Moby, and others.